 When you read children’s books, you are given the space to read again as a child: to find your way back, back to the time when new discoveries came daily and when the world was colossal, before your imagination was trimmed and neatened, as if it were an optional extra.

-Our Children’s Writing Course at The Novelry was recently voted No.1 worldwide by Intelligent.
-Find out more about writing your children's novel with The Novelry from just £99 or $149 a month here.
+- Our Children’s Writing Course at The Novelry was voted no.1 worldwide by Intelligent.
+Find out more about writing your children's novel with The Novelry here.